How Much Is My Website Worth – Knowing When To Sell

 Some people create websites for the love of it, or as a necessity for their small business.
-Some people create sites with the goal to eventually sell their site down the road.
+Some people create sites with hosting services where the end goal is to eventually sell their site down the road.

 Have you ever thought about selling your site and asked yourself the question, “How much is my website worth?”
-This post is for you.
+If yes, then this post is for you.

-Below we’ll show you how to determine how much your website is worth, so you can answer the question, should I sell my website?
+Below we’ll show you how to determine how much your website is worth, so you can answer that lingering question, should I sell my website?